sanguine-squid/sanguine-squid/README.md

 💉 PROSHIPPERS ESP FUCK OFF I HATE YALL

+💉 V0RE ENJOYERS GET OUT!!!
+(I do not give a fuck if it's "sfw", there's no such thing as a sfw kink, stop lying to yourself.)

 💉 Anti-furry, anti-selfship, anti-therian, anti-kink

 💉 Calf1sh shippers (mainly the ones who just use F1sh as ship filler and don't actually care about them as a character)